 There is nobody in the business of stock market advising with more credibility than Mike Paulenoff.
 It's not only his background -- his Georgetown education, his work at top firms like Smith Barney and Drexel Burnham Lambert, his co-authoring of the "Business-One Irwin Guide to the Futures Markets "(with Stanley Kroll).
 It's not only the institutional quality of his work and the respect he has as a "professor" at Minyanville as well as reliable source on sites like Wall Street Journal Online.
 It's also the fairness and transparency with which Mike presents his trades and technical analysis.

 Subscribers to Mike's ETF & Stock Trading Diary receive alerts prior to Mike's trades, with Mike noting ahead of time the points at which he'll enter or exit a particular stock or ETF.
 They see detailed, annotated charts that illustrate the reasoning behind each trade, and receive targets and stops that are religiously adhered to, in an alerting system that is second-to-none.
-In the service's eight years not a single member has complained of being unable to follow Mike's trades.
+Since the service's launch in February 2003, not a single member has complained of being unable to follow Mike's trades.
 "You have the best service I have ever come across," Cliff Trovarelli, Baldwin, N.Y., sums it up best.
 "You are honest, sincere, and a straight shooter!"

-Take his recent trade, for example, in Barrick Gold (ABX).
-First came the alert that Mike would be entering the trade at a level above where the stock was currently trading, preparing subscribers for entry.
+Take his recent trade, for example, in Twitter (TWTR).
+First came the alert that Mike would be entering the trade at a level below where the stock was currently trading, preparing subscribers for entry.
 Once the stock reached that level, a trade alert was issued, complete with protective stops and targets.
-Minutes later, a detailed chart was posted showing the pattern and reasoning underlying the trade, as the stock had bounced off a key multi-year support up-trendline.
+Minutes later, a detailed chart was posted showing the pattern and reasoning underlying the trade, as the stock had climbed and sustained above his key near-term demarcation line at 38.40, arguing for the establishment of a new long position into strength.

-Making 20 trades per month and averaging 1/2% per trade (10% total return per month) is no easy feat, but Mike's been doing that for over 5 years!!
-Last year he had 162 winners out of 261 trades for a total return (sum of trades) of 125%.
-These range from commodity plays in gold, silver, oil and natural gas, which are mostly ETF trades, to sector plays like technology or financials, where Mike often prefers the key component stocks like AAPL or BAC to the sector ETFs.
+Mike's trade set-ups are archived in a table in his Trading Room, where you can view the history of every trade.
+Trades range from commodity plays in gold, silver, oil and natural gas, which are mostly ETF trades, to sector plays like technology or financials, where Mike often prefers the key component stocks like AAPL or BAC to the sector ETFs.
 Mike also looks overseas to regions like Japan and Germany, where understanding euro-yen currency trends helps him identify opportunities, and Brazil, whose natural-resource rich economy offers many profitable plays.

 In all his trades, Mike uses a combination of macro and technical analysis, first identifying the trend -- and the trending sector or asset class -- and then drilling down to find the ETF or stock whose chart is best poised to profit.
 He'll buy the TBT to profit on the topping of Treasuries, or Cameco (CCJ) and Freeport-McMoRan Copper & Gold (FCX) as mining/resource plays; or the GLD to capture gold's move, with the average trade lasting 3 days.